 Haunted Attractions in Washington DC

-- Boo at the Zoo - 2017 Dates to Be Announced, 5:30-8:30 p.m.
+- Boo at the Zoo - October 20-22, 2017, 5:30-8:30 p.m.
 National Zoo, Washington, DC.
 Visit bats, spiders, owls, and other animals at the zoo while trick-or-treating.
 Enjoy animal encounters, keeper talks, festive decorations, and haunted trails at the annual National Zoo’s Halloween celebration.
 Costumed volunteers will hand out candy at more than 40 treat stations.

 - DC Drag Queen Race - October 24, 2017.
 A crowd gathers in Dupont Circle for an informal street parade and race of costumed drag queens.
 This is one of the most popular local Halloween events.
 See photos and details.

-- Night of the Living Zoo - 2017 Dates to Be Announced, 6:30 - 10 p.m.
+- Night of the Living Zoo - October 27, 2017, 6:30 - 10 p.m.
 National Zoo, Washington DC.
 Wear your best costume while enjoying the zoo by moonlight.
 Experience bone-chilling and mind-boggling performance art including palm readers, fire eaters, talking bats, and illusionists.
 You must be at least 21 years old to attend this event.
 A valid ID is required for admission.
 This is an adults-only event.

 - Scream City - RFK Stadium, 2400 East Capitol Street.
 SE Washington DC.
-Open every Friday and Saturday 2017 Dates to Be Announced and most Thursdays and Sundays.
+Through October, Open every Friday and Saturday and most Thursdays and Sundays.
 Two indoor haunted attractions: Slaughter Factory and Exorcism Estate will keep you screaming all night long.
 This event is presented by the same company as the popular Field of Screams in Olney, MD.

 Haunted Attractions in Maryland

-- Fright Fest at Six Flags America - 2017 Dates to Be Announced.
+- Fright Fest at Six Flags America - September 23-October 29, 2017.
 Upper Marlboro, Maryland.
 Enjoy the spooky attractions and shows at one of the Washington, DC Area’s largest Halloween celebrations.
 Enjoy a family friendly event with street entertainment, your favorite rides in the dark and a special trick-or-treat trail just for kids.

 - Halloween Trains at Montgomery Parks - Weekends throughout October.
 Montgomery Parks offers two different Halloween-themed train rides; a fun and festive ride (geared to ages 8 and under) at Cabin John Regional Park and a very scary option (for ages 8 and up) at Wheaton Regional Park.
 Visitors are encouraged to bring canned food items for drives at each location.